bsidesbrisbane/production/cfp.md

 * April 30, 2024: Call for content closes.
 * May 13, 2024: Speaker shortlisting process begins.
 * May 17, 2024: Speaker list contacted and confirmed.
-* May 27, 2024: Speaker list published to website and announced publicly.
+* June 07, 2024: Speaker list published to website and announced publicly.

-## Application Form
+## Submissions Closed

-<iframe width="640px" height="490px" src="https://forms.office.com/r/242wMPdiMP?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; height:4310px;" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>
+We would like to thank everyone that submitted to present at BSides Brisbane 2024.
+We received the most submissions of any BSides Brisbane to date, and the quality of submission has been excellent.
+Once we have finalised our review, made offers, and have received confirmation from all speakers, we will be in a position to publish a schedule for the day.